 Scheduling Vet Visits and Health Screenings

 Veterinary care should start early.
 Puppies need a series of vaccinations and check-ups.
-As they grow, screenings for hip and elbow health are crucial.
-These tests help identify potential issues early, ensuring your puppy stays healthy.
+Hip and elbow health screening is important as they develop.
+Such tests can detect possible problems in the early stages so that your puppy remains healthy.

 Additional tests include cardiac evaluations and DNA profiles.
-These are vital for large breeds like the Bernese Mountain Dog, helping prevent inherited conditions.
-Regular check-ups also help build a strong bond between you and your vet.
+They are essential to large breeds such as the Bernese Mountain Dog, and they can help avoid inherited diseases.
+Check-ups also assist in creating a good relationship between you and your vet.

 Grooming, Coat Care, and Seasonal Shedding

 Grooming is another key aspect of care.
-The thick double coat requires regular brushing to prevent matting.
-Use tools like slicker brushes and undercoat rakes, especially during shedding season when they shed heavily.
+The thick double coat needs to be brushed regularly to avoid the matting.
+There are tools such as slicker brushes and undercoat rakes that you can use during shedding season when they are shedding a lot.

-Daily brushing during shedding season keeps their coat healthy and reduces shedding.
+Brushing everyday during shedding season keeps them healthy and minimizes shedding.
 Don't forget nail, ear, and dental care.
-Trimming nails monthly and checking ears weekly can prevent infections.
-Dental health is also important, with daily brushing and vet cleanings as needed.
+Infections can be prevented by trimming nails once a month and examining ears once a week.
+Dental health is also taken into consideration, whereby a daily brushing is done, and vet cleaning when necessary.

 Feeding, Training, and Lifestyle Essentials